jtmilleer/cornn_local/README.md

 ## TODO
 mrconvert build isn't finishing, need to run ./build in /apps/mtrix3 after ./setup.sh (?)

+fsl installer is complaining that /apps/fsl already exists.
+Not a big deal as it should be empty when it gets overwritten, but something to look at
 ## Fixed
 cmake multithreading in shell script? is nibabel being pip installed with setup